Mukundks2004/BetweenBooks/README.md

 - Idk

 Some technical stuff:
-- The action triggers on PR into gh-pages, and deploys from gh-pages
+- The action triggers on PR merge into gh-pages, and deploys from gh-pages
-- This is changed from previously, when it would trigger on PR into gh-pages but deploy from main
+- This is changed from previously, when it would trigger on PR merge into gh-pages but deploy from main